 Because we are unbound to convention or historical decisions, we at the OERu are able to pioneer new approaches, from a "technology expert" perspective.
 We are driven by open principles and very tight resource constraints, but we also need fulfil our vision: to build a rich, fit-for-purpose infrastructure for learners and OER collaborators alike, which has the potential to scale to unprecedented global learner volumes.

-Implementing an open source end-to-end service gives the OERu a unique perspective and experience compared to organisations that are only implement the occasional open source component in the midst of IT infrastructure dominated by proprietary software that is costly and extremely restrictive by comparison.
+Implementing an open source end-to-end service gives the OERu a unique perspective and experience compared to organisations who only implement the occasional open source component in the midst of IT infrastructure dominated by proprietary software that is costly and extremely restrictive by comparison.

 We are also building (anonymous) monitoring systems into these services to ensure we can measure our success (without impinging on the privacy of our learners or collaborators).
 The insight we gain may well be of value to our partners.